-Chamber of Commerce and Industry WA (CCI) Chief Economist Rick Newnham said the McGowan Government may claim it is only the top 1 per cent of businesses that will be impacted by the increase to the payroll tax burden, but these businesses employ more than 400,000 people in WA.
+Chamber of Commerce and Industry WA (CCI) Chief Economist Rick Newnham said the McGowan Government may claim that it is only the top one per cent of businesses that will be impacted by their increase to the payroll tax burden, but these businesses employ more than 400,000 people in WA.

-“That’s 400,000 people whose jobs are now on the line to pay for the Government’s $435 million cash grab that is being stripped from business to prop up their budget bottom line,” Newnham says.
+“That’s 400,000 people whose jobs are now on the line to pay for the Government’s $435 million cash grab that is being stripped from business to prop up their budget bottom line,” Mr Newnham said.

-Newnham says all businesses in WA would be impacted by the tax hike, either directly or indirectly.
+Mr Newnham said all businesses in WA would be impacted by the tax hike, either directly or indirectly.

 “You cannot quarantine this to one section of the business community.
-These costs will be passed on through the supply chain to small and medium businesses that are already struggling from the downturn in WA’s economy,” Newnham says.
+These costs will be passed on through the supply chain to small and medium businesses that are already struggling from the downturn in WA’s economy,” Mr Newnham said.